gosom/google-maps-scraper/README.md

 Keep in mind that enabling email extraction results to larger processing time, since more pages are scraped.

+## Fast Mode

+Fast mode returns you at most 21 search results per query ordered by distance from the **latitude** and **longitude** provided.
+All the results are within the specificied **radius**

+It does not contain all the data points but basic ones.
+However it provides the ability to extract data really fast.

+When you use the fast mode ensure that you have provided:
+- zoom
+- radius (in meters)
+- latitude
+- longitude

+**Fast mode is Beta, you may experience blocking**

 ## Extracted Data Points